open-toolchain/iter8-toolchain-rollout/README.md

 # ![Icon](./.bluemix/istio-logo.png) Canary testing in Kubernetes using Istio

-### Develop and canary test your Kubernetes application using Istio
+### Rollout your Kubernetes application using canary testing with Istio and iter8

 This Devops process illustrates how to deploy a new version of an application using a canary rollout.
 In particular, this process leverages iter8 to automatically re-configure Istio over time to gradually shift traffic from the current version to a candidate version.
 Iter8 compares metrics and error rates between the two versions, rolling back if they are not with the specified tolerances.